planeklm/razed-givecash/README.md

 OR\
 [ox_target](https://github.com/overextended/ox_target)

-A big thank you to TonyCapon3 for the idea and his resource to help me create this resource. ❤️ https://github.com/TonyCapon3/tc-givecash
+A big thank you to TonyCapon3 for the idea and his resource to help me create this. ❤️ https://github.com/TonyCapon3/tc-givecash

 # Credits
 planeklm - Coding, etc\
-TonyCapon3 - The main idea and snippets ❤️